BillRaymond/agile-in-action-minima/_posts/2023-08-01-behavorial-change-is-the-heart-of-agile.md

 In this podcast, you will learn the following:

-✅ Why the Elavon Europe / US Bank team is making the shift to agile
+✅ Why Elavon Europe / US Bank is making the shift to agile

 ✅ How they started their journey and where we are today